iliatcymbal/base-koa/routing.md

   _.put('/public/names', names.update);

 ```

-You need `/public' path to use access to route without authentication.
+You need `/public` path to use route without authentication.
 Check _app/routes/controller.js_ to find out default methods you can use.